 Dependable Gentleman is an old Gloomship, a free trader operating outside established routes.
-The character are crew members or passengers.
+The character are onboard as passengers or as crew (if they are undercover).
 While deep in the Gloom, engines of the ship start to fail and the reactor threatens to go critical.
 All seems lost.
 Luckily, the ship happens upon an uncharted Freeport.
 Dependable Gentleman docks to begin the necessary repairs.
 Unfortunately Sunport is ruled by a cult that have no intention letting anyone leave... and they have an ancient ally.

 Captain Andreas is the commander and owner of the Dependable Gentleman.
 He is a wily trader who loves his ship and the Gloom.
 Freedom to go where he wills is his most important motivation.
 His second in command is Red Gideon.
 Gideon is a former pirate with a clockwork eye and a very bad attitude.
 Crew of the ship are skilled, if indisciplined lot, reflecting their commanders.